 Stock is the means by which a corporation distributes and recognizes ownership.
 Every corporation issues stock, and whoever owns that stock literally owns the corporation.
 That ownership may be divided among thousands or millions of people, but each is a legitimate owner, entitled to vote for the members of the board of directors and, in many cases, to collect a portion of the company profits as a dividend.

 Companies divide their stock into shares, with each share representing one "unit" of ownership.
-The more shares the company has "outstanding" -- that is, issued and available for trading -- the smaller the slice of ownership each individual share represents.
+The more shares the company has "outstanding" – that is, issued and available for trading -- the smaller the slice of ownership each individual share represents.

 Your "stake" in a company represents the total percentage of its stock you own.
-If you owned, say, 25 million of IBM's 1.211 billion outstanding shares, you would have about a 2-percent stake in the company.
+If you owned, say, 18 million of IBM's 897 million outstanding shares, you would have about a 2 percent stake in the company.
 The more shares you own, the greater your stake.

 Types and Classes

-Be aware that companies can and do issue different types and classes of stock, which can make some shares worth more than others and can affect the influence of a stockholder's relative stake.
+Classes of stock are issued as A or B and determined by the issuing company.
 For example, a company might issue two classes of common stock.
 Class A stock might carry with it one vote per share, while Class B stock gives its owners 10 votes per share.
 (This is how the Ford family maintains control over Ford Motor despite holding only a small stake.)
-Meanwhile, many companies issue "preferred" stock.
-Preferred shareholders usually have no voting rights, but they are first in line to get dividends and would have a higher-priority claim on the company's assets if the company went out of business.
+Class C shares are "executive" and issued as compensation within the company.

 Cam Merritt is a writer and editor specializing in business, personal finance and home design.
 He has contributed to USA Today, The Des Moines Register and Better Homes and Gardens"publications.
 Merritt has a journalism degree from Drake University and is pursuing an MBA from the University of Iowa.